Committed to Education on Environment and Development

-This project is supervised by a Steering Committee featuring representation by the District of Maple Ridge, Parks and Leisure Services; School District 42 (Social Responsibility), Fraser Health Authority (Dietician), Canadian Cancer Society (Community Action Coordinator) and the Haney Farmers Market Society.
+The project has now been expanded to three additional school sites in Maple Ridge Pitt Meadows School District #42.
+This project is supervised by a Steering Committee featuring representation by the CEED Centre, Parks and Leisure Services; School District 42 (Social Responsibility), Fraser Health Authority (Dietician), Canadian Cancer Society (Community Action Coordinator), the Haney Farmers Market Society and others.
 This project is intended to serve as a template for school gardens with the hope that every school in the district will have a vibrant outdoor teaching environment and a productive garden in the future.

 Goals